neondatabase/website/content/docs/guides/schema-diff-tutorial.md

    On the **Branches** page, click **Create Branch**, making sure of the following:

-   - Select `main` as the primary branch.
+   - Select `main` as the default branch.
    - Name the branch `dev/jordan`.

 1. Verify the schema on your new branch